A Hierarchy of Nondeterminism: Nondeterminism and Reasoning about MDPs

-The strategy $\mu'$ resolves actions of $\M$ according to $\mu$, by sampling a word $w_\C$ by the MC $\C$.
-In addition, $\mu'$ generates a run $r_\A$ of $\A$ on $w_\C$ as follows.
-The run $r_\A$ waits at $q_0$ (possibly forever), and moves to $q_{acc}$ only when an ergodic SCC that does not contain an $a$-labeled state is reached in $\C$; in particular, if the ergodic SCC that is reached in $\C$ contains an $a$-labeled state, then $r_\A$ does not leave $q_0$.
+To conclude the GFMness of $\N$, we show that there is a strategy $\mu'\in \F(\M\times \N)$ such that $\mathrm{PSem}^\N_\M(\mu) = \mathrm{PSyn}^\N_\M(\mu')$.
+Recall that a strategy for $\M\times \N$ needs to take actions in $\M$ and in $\N$ simultaneously.
+In the first it needs to choose an action $c\in A_s$ where $s\in S$ is the current state in $\M$, while in the latter it should choose a $\tau(s)$-successor of the current state $q$ in $\N$.
+The strategy $\mu'$ resolves the first according to $\mu$, and hence ignores the $\N$ component.
+Then, for the $\N$ component, $\mu'$ generates a run $r_\N$ of $\N$ on $w_\C$ as follows.
+The run $r_\N$ waits at $q_0$ (possibly forever), and moves to $q_{acc}$ only when an ergodic SCC that does not contain an $a$-labeled state is reached in $\C$; in particular, if the ergodic SCC that is reached in $\C$ contains an $a$-labeled state, then $r_\N$ does not leave $q_0$.
+In other words, the strategy $\mu'$ moves from $q_0$ to $q_{acc}$ only when it is certain that there are no more $a$'s in the suffix to be read.

 As the MC $\C$ is finite, then with probability 1 an ergodic component of $\C$ is reached and all of its states are traversed infinitely often.
 Hence, with probability 1, we have one of the following outcomes.
-Either the ergodic component that is reached does not contains an $a$-labeled state, or it contains an $a$-labeled state.
-In the former case, the run $r_\A$ is accepting.
-Indeed, according to $\mu'$, the run $r_\A$ moves to $q_{acc}$ once the ergodic component that has no $a$-labeled states is reached, and thus $r_\A$ eventually gets stuck at $q_{acc}$ while reading a suffix of $w_\C$ that has no $a$'s.
-In the latter case, the run $r_\A$ cannot be accepting as $w_\C$ has infinitely many $a$'s and thus $w_\C \notin L(\A)$.
+Either the ergodic component that is reached does not contain an $a$-labeled state, or it contains an $a$-labeled state.
+In the former case, the run $r_\N$ is accepting.
+Indeed, according to $\mu'$, the run $r_\N$ moves to $q_{acc}$ once the ergodic component that has no $a$-labeled states is reached, and thus $r_\N$ eventually gets stuck at $q_{acc}$ while reading a suffix of $w_\C$ that has no $a$'s.
+In the latter case, $r_\N$ is stuck in $q_0$ and is thus rejecting, and with probability 1 $w_\C$ has infinitely many $a$'s.
+Hence, in the latter case there is a zero probability that $w_\C \in L(\N)$ and $r_\N$ is rejecting, and we are done.